bitwarden/help/_articles/faqs/security-faqs.md

 #### Q: What data does Bitwarden use from client applications?

 **A:** Bitwarden uses Administrative Data to provide the Bitwarden Service to you.
-As indicated by some  **App Privacy** reports, Bitwarden solicits the following information on account creation:
+As indicated by some  **App Privacy** reports, users provide the following information on account creation:

 - Your Name (*optional*).
 - Your Email Address (used for Email Verification, Account Administration, and communication between you and Bitwarden).